susanmarie87/Wild_Boutique/README.md

 * I want to be able to see previous order details.

-* I want my details tto be saved to my account for faster purchases in future.
+* I want my details to be saved to my account for faster purchases in future.

 ### Site Goals <a name="site-goals"></a>